catalyst-cloud/catalystcloud-docs/source/tutorials/compute/deploying-highly-available-instances-with-keepalived.rst

 In this tutorial, you will learn how to deploy a highly available instance pair using VRRP.
-This tutorial is largely based on a `blog post`_ by Aaron O'Rosen with modifications appropriate for the Catalyst Cloud.
+This tutorial is largely based on a `blog post`_ by Aaron O'Rosen with modifications appropriate for Catalyst Cloud.
 Networks and names have been kept largely compatible with the source material.

 .. _blog post: https://medium.com/@aaronorosen/implementing-high-availability-instances-with-neutron-using-vrrp-cb6db6f8578